 - Curvature in the neck and even trouble holding the head up or "dropped head syndrome."

 Ankylosing spondylitis can also cause redness, heat, swelling and pain in the spine.
 You may find that it affects other joints in your body, such as the shoulders, ribs, hips and knees.

 To diagnose ankylosing spondylitis, one of our spine specialists will perform a thorough physical exam.
 Your specialist may also order full-length and local x-rays and a blood sample to see if you have a genetic predisposition for ankylosing spondylitis.

-Twin Cities Spine Center looks at every possible nonsurgical treatment to help manage your ankylosing spondylitis before considering surgery.
+TC Spine looks at every possible nonsurgical treatment to help manage your ankylosing spondylitis before considering surgery.
 Our spine doctors work closely with experienced rheumatologists and physical therapists to create the best possible treatment plan.
 Options typically include medications and physical therapy.

 In severe cases, surgery may be necessary to realign the spine.
-Twin Cities Spine Center prides itself on its expert team of spinal surgeons who treat ankylosing spondylitis and all other spinal deformities.
+TC Spine prides itself on its expert team of spinal surgeons who treat ankylosing spondylitis and all other spinal deformities.